cmspam/incusui-nix/README.md

 Incus UI for Nix.

 ## What is this?
-Incus is available on nixos, but the Web UI is not.
+Incus is available on nixos, but the Web UI is not **Update.
+Now the web UI is also available**.
 We can use the files here to build the Web UI.

 ## How to use it